steemit/wallet/docs/AI-driver/07-infra-config.md

   `user_index`/`change_password` instead of `not_found`.
 - **Removed:** the Mixpanel chain (client module `lib/analytics/index.ts`, the `/api/analytics/event` route, `NEXT_PUBLIC_MIXPANEL_TOKEN`, the `tests/mocks/mixpanel-browser.ts`
-  vitest alias) was dead code with zero traffic and has been deleted. `docker/docker-compose.yml` still carries a `MIXPANEL_TOKEN` ghost variable pending a full compose rewrite.
+  vitest alias) was dead code with zero traffic and has been deleted (compose ghost variables included — the infra single-source guard now fails on any undocumented compose variable).
 Do not reintroduce analytics half-wired — a future backend would need a real dependency, an init call, and a CSP `connect-src` entry.